gdmoney/reading/waking-up.md

 - the question of how consciousness relates to the physical world remains famously unresolved
 - human *minds* are the product of human brains
 - every chain of explanation must end somewhere - generally with a brute fact that neglects to explain itself
-- rigorous introspection - spirituality - is an indespensable part of understanding the nature of the mind
+- rigorous introspection - spirituality - is an indispensable part of understanding the nature of the mind
 - in split-brain phenomenon, the isolated right hemisphere is independently conscious and the divided brain harbors two distinct points of view
 - consciousness is divisible, and, therefore more fundamental than any apparent self
 - consciousness is the substance of any experience we can have or hope for, now or in the future